dentity007/chess-analyzer/README.md

 - **Optional Authentication**: Use Chess.com credentials for enhanced features
 - **Secure Storage**: Local credential storage with Git exclusion
 - **No Data Transmission**: Your games and analysis stay private
+- **API Key Protection**: Never commit API keys to version control

+> ⚠️ **IMPORTANT**: Never commit your `config.local.ini` file containing API keys to version control.
+It is automatically excluded by `.gitignore` for your security.

 ### 📦 Distribution Ready
 - **Standalone Executables**: PyInstaller-packaged apps for Windows, macOS, and Linux